itsAviKaushik/C-Programming-Advanced-Coverage/concepts/basic/2_Hello_World/README.md

 Printing a `Hello World` on screen is one of the best program to get started with any programming language.
 It is a first step towards learning any programming language.
+There are multiple way to print the Hello World or any string in C. You can skip some of them to avoid confusion, in case you are a beginner.

 You can print the Hello World in C with the following ways: